Civic technology: Definition

-As the field of civic technology advances further through the coming years it seems as though apps and handheld devices will become a key focus for development as more companies and municipalities reach out to developers to help with specific issues.
-Apps are being used in conjunction with hand held devices to make life easier.
-Tasks such as communication, data tracking, and safety are just a few of the topics app developers and communities have tried to make easier.
-The cheapest way for citizens to get help and information is through neighbors and others around them.
-By linking people through apps and websites that harbor conversation and promote civil service cities have found an inexpensive way to provide services to its people.
+As the field of civic technology advances, it seems that apps and handheld devices will become a key focus for development as more companies and municipalities reach out to developers to help with specific issues.
+Apps are being used in conjunction with handheld devices to simplify tasks such as communication, data tracking, and safety.
+The most cost-effective way for citizens to get help and information is through neighbors and others around them.
+By linking people through apps and websites that foster conversation and promote civil service, cities have found an inexpensive way to provide services to their residents.

-As civic technology is "just a piece of the $25.5 billion that government spends on external information technology (IT)", it is not difficult to see how this sector will grow from here on out towards fostering more innovation in the public and private sectors and towards furthering civic engagement within these sectors and with these platforms of technology.
+Civic technology represents "just a piece of the $25.5 billion that government spends on external information technology (IT)," indicating that this sector will likely grow, fostering more innovation in both public and private sectors and furthering civic engagement within these platforms.

 Worldwide

 A worldwide organization that supports civic tech is the Open Government Partnership (OGP).
 It "is a multilateral initiative that aims to secure concrete commitments from governments to promote transparency, empower citizens, fight corruption, and harness new technologies to strengthen governance".
 Created in 2011 by eight founding governments (Brazil, Indonesia, Mexico, Norway, the Philippines, South Africa, the United Kingdom and the United States), the OGP gathers every year for a summit.
 Countries involved are located mainly in America (North and South), Europe and South-Asia (Indonesia, Australia, South Korea).
 Only a few African countries are part of the OGP, though South Africa is one of the founding countries.

 Technological progress is rampant throughout the nations of the world, but there are dividing efforts and adoption techniques in how rapid certain countries are progressing compared to others.
 How countries are able to use information pertains to how devoted nations are to integrating technology into the lives of their citizens and businesses.
 Local and national governments are funding tens of billions of dollars towards information technology, for the sake of improving the functions and operations of this technology to work for the people and the governments.
 With more governments attaining a grasp on these technologies, it is paving the way towards more progressive and democratic political systems, for the concerns of future society and for those of the citizens of these nations.